codeup-germain/capstone/README.md

 **Project Goals**

-- Build a classification model that can accurately predict the winner of a game given the information at the 20 minute mark.
+- Create a model that will predict the probability of winning for each team by the 20 minute mark of a LoL match using live data scraped off of Riot’s api.

 **Data summary**
 - The data is only from the north American Server